kurokikaze/moonlands/cards.md

 # Not done yet

-- Barak (looking at cards and rearranging them)
 - Bisiwog (overriding game continuous effect)
 - Colossus (protection)
 - Energy Band (using only before attack, must attack if able)